franpanteli/Code-Academy-Python-Independent-Study/README.md

 # Code-Academy-Python-Independent-Study

 ### Repository Overview
-This repository contains my notes and completed projects from various Python courses and case studies.
-These resources cover a wide range of topics from data visualization and machine learning to discrete math and blockchain.
-Each directory includes certificates, notebooks, and notes associated with the respective projects or courses.
+This repository contains my certifications, notes (txt) and Jupyter notebooks from independently completing Code Academy Python courses.
+This covered a wide range of topics from analysing data, to discrete mathematics and machine learning with Python.

 ### Course and Project Details